learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 end
 ```

-Now, we can refactor our `Song` class such that when a new song is instantiated it gets associated to a genre *and* the given genre add that song to it's collection:
+Now, we can refactor our `Song` class such that when a new song is instantiated it gets associated to a genre *and* the given genre add that song to it's collection.
+This is similar to our `add_song` method from the `Artist` class:

 ```ruby
 class Song